- Explain COVID-19 and its impact on society and our industry.

 - Describe how to limit and mitigate the spread of COVID-19.

-- Outline options for fitness professionals to advance their skillset and education during this crisis.
+- Outline options for fitness professionals to advance their skillset and education during this crisis, such as becoming an online personal trainer!

 - Provide plenty of resources for personal trainers during this time.